araujo88/design-patterns-in-go/README.md

 - **Iterator**: Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
 - **Mediator**: Defines an object that encapsulates how a set of objects interact.
 Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.
 - **Memento**: Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later.

+### Non-GoF Patterns

+- **Service Locator**: Used to encapsulate the processes involved in obtaining a service with a strong abstraction layer.
+- **Data Access Object (DAO)**: Used to separate the logic that retrieves data from a database from the business logic of the application.